akka/akka/akka-docs/src/main/paradox/additional/native-image.md

  * Akka Lease implementations

-For plugins provided in libraries, metadata is preferably provided with the library so that end user applications does not need to provide metadata for them.
+For plugins provided in libraries, metadata is preferably provided with the library so that end user applications do not need to provide metadata for them.

 ### Serialization with Jackson

 When using the built-in @apidoc[JsonSerializable] and @apidoc[CborSerializable] marker traits, message types are automatically added for reflective access by Akka.

-If instead using marker self-defined traits, the marker trait defined in `serialization-bindings` as well as each concrete message types (lookup and constructor) needs to be added to the reflection metadata.
+If marker self-defined traits are being used instead, then the marker trait defined in `serialization-bindings`, as well as each concrete message type (lookup and constructor), need to be added to the reflection metadata.

-Applications that define and configure @apidoc[JacksonMigration] to evolve data formats needs to list each concrete migration implementation (lookup and constructor) in reflection metadata.
+Applications that define and configure @apidoc[JacksonMigration] to evolve data formats need to list each concrete migration implementation (lookup and constructor) in reflection metadata.

-Additional object mappers added through config `akka.serialization.jackson.jackson-modules` needs entries in the reflective metadata (lookup and constructor).
+Additional object mappers added through config `akka.serialization.jackson.jackson-modules` need entries in the reflective metadata (lookup and constructor).

 ### Third party serializers